Hamburg Commercial Bank: Management

-As reported by Hamburger Abendblatt in April 2020, the remuneration of the Executive Board was more than quintupled from €3.5 million for 2018 to €18.9 million for 2019.
+As reported by Hamburger Abendblatt in April 2020, the remuneration of the Executive Board was quintupled from €3.5 million for 2018 to €18.9 million for 2019.
 According to the report, the new Executive Board members Brody and Banwell will each receive between four and five million euros a year, including bonuses.

 Ownership

 After the sale of HSH Nordbank in 2018 the shareholders in the institution are: